Assertive outreach makes a big difference

 Dr Cornelia Junghans, GP in Westminster and Implementation Lead for the pilot, said:

 “Although the pilot is only in its early stages of implementation, we are already seeing some significant impact on residents’ health and wellbeing and signs of scaling into other localities.
 Other boroughs in NW London are already planning to adopt this assertive, proactive outreach approach and two regions (Bridgewater, and Calderdale) have already commissioned it for their residents.
 It is also being supported by the National Association of Primary Care, who is promoting it into localities across the country looking for novel, cost-effective approaches to health and social care.”

-Discover more about the Community Health Worker model
+Discover more about the Community Health and Wellbeing Worker model

-Hear more about the development and implementation of the community health worker model and lessons learned for other areas around the UK interested to develop similar services in this webinar:
+Hear more about the development and implementation of the Community Health and Wellbeing Worker model and lessons learned for other areas around the UK interested to develop similar services in this webinar:

-Building Back Primary Care & PH Webinar #5: Community Health Worker model
+Building Back Primary Care & PH Webinar #5: Community Health and Wellbeing Worker model